Tips for cooking with kids

 Most importantly, when kids help cook they are way more likely to try new foods because they were an integral part of making it!
 There is a lot of pride that comes from knowing you created something, for both kids and adults.

-It has done wonders for my family to make the time to cook with my kids.
+It has done wonders for my family to make the time to cook with my kids but there are some things you can do to make it fun for everyone.

 Giving kids tasks that are appropriate for their age helps reduce the stress (and mess!) for both you and your child.